yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 4. Understanding how you approach a problem -- from design to deployment.
 5. Understanding how you approach learning new technologies.

-With that being said, If you don't already have experience with the stack provided, THAT IS OKAY!
+If you don't already have experience with the stack provided, THAT IS OKAY!

 Try your best, explain your thoughts/ideas, leverage diagraming tools to better emphasize what you're trying to accomplish, etc.